jpmens/mosquitto-auth-plug/README.md

 on Passwords below).
 Even if you try and store a clear-text password, it simply won't work.

-The mysql back-end supports expansion of `%c` and `%u` as clientid and username respectively.
+The mysql and mongo back-ends support expansion of `%c` and `%u` as clientid and username respectively.
 This allows ACLs in the database to look like this:

 ```